 Both collodetrinite and vitrodetrinite represent intimate mixtures of macerals.
 Previous terms include desmocollinite.

-Collodetrinite (or desmocollinite) is a maceral of the vitrinite group of macerals representing mottled vitrinite or vitrinitic groundmass including other macerals, and forming bi-or trimacerites.
+Collodetrinite (or desmocollinite) is a maceral of the vitrinite group, representing mottled vitrinite or vitrinitic groundmass including other macerals, and forming bi-or trimacerites.
 The vitrinitic groundmass may appear structureless, compacted, cemented, and possibly massive.
 Collodetrinite is common in southern African coals.

 Vitrodetrinite is a maceral of the vitrinite group representing detrital fragments of vitrinite embedded in a groundmass, typically with other macerals and minerals.
-It is derived from plant tissue which is broken into fine grained detritus in-situ or during transportation to its site of accumulation; as such, this is a secondary maceral.
+It is derived from plant tissue which is broken into fine grained detritus in situ or during transportation to its site of accumulation; as such, this is a secondary maceral.
 Vitrodetrinite is not common in southern African coals, and can be difficult to distinguish unless surrounded by clays or inertinite.

 Plate